-Last year, Sainz spearheaded a first-of-its-kind national public awareness campaign to build support for marriage equality as two historic cases reached the U.S. Supreme Court.
-A months-long undertaking, the campaign brought pro-equality voices to editorial pages, television advertisements and Internet platforms all across the country.
-And as thousands rallied outside the Court, Sainz’s team produced a little red-and-pink equal sign image that would soon be adopted as a profile picture by more than 10 million Facebook users, becoming the most viral campaign in the history of social media and the “Symbol of the Year” according to Stanford University.
+In 2013, as the Windsor and Perry cases reached the Supreme Court, HRC and Sainz spearheaded an unprecedented national public awareness campaign that brought pro-marriage equality voices to editorial pages, television advertisements and Internet platforms all across the country.
+And as oral arguments began, Sainz’s team launched a red-tinted version of HRC’s iconic equal-sign logo that would soon be adopted as a profile picture by more than 10 million Facebook users—including countless businesses, politicians and celebrities.
+At the time it was the most viral campaign in the history of social media, and the red equal sign was named “Symbol of the Year” by Stanford University.

 Throughout this year, Sainz and his team have launched an unprecedented public affairs blitz against more than 100 pieces of anti-LGBT legislation across the country.
 After Indiana Governor Mike Pence signed a so-called “religious freedom” bill into law, HRC was at the forefront of the backlash.
 From national op-eds to an unprecedented sign-on letter of more than 100 tech sector executives calling for nationwide non-discrimination protections, HRC’s efforts around this harmful legislation created one of the most memorable media moments for equality in recent years.